 What's involved and what to expect

-- You will initially be invited to a workshop to find out more about what you can gain and what will be expected of you
+- You will initially be invited to an online workshop to find out more about what you can gain and what will be expected of you

 - We expect you to be reliable and professional in your approach to meeting with your mentor.
 Employability Advisers are available to help and support you but we also expect you to behave responsibly and appropriately.
 All of our mentors give their time entirely on a voluntary basis